JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

                     </div>
                   </figcaption>
                   <p class="relative text-3xl tracking-tight text-slate-900 p-4">
-                      When using Compose, we need to integrate it with our existing architecture.
-Go over architecture recommendations and tips for optimal architecture with Compose.
-Also testing, of course.
+                      Integrating Compose with our existing architecture.
+Architecture recommendations and tips for optimal architecture with Compose.
+Testing is also covered in this stage, including UI and screenshot tests.
 In this stage we extract our UI state into AAC ViewModels and make it support configuration changes and process death.
 We will refactor our project to build an optimal architecture.
                     </p>
                 </figure>
               </li>